owlbarn/tutorial/book/cgraph/README.md

   |> get_network ~name:"mnist"
 ```

-The CGraph-built neural network module does not requires any change of code in building the CNN except for the headers.
+The CGraph-built neural network module does not require any change of code in building the CNN except for the headers.
 We can then use the training function in `CGCompiler` module.

 ```ocaml env=cgraph:example-03